istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 any service in "default" namespace that has "app" label set to one of the values in ["productpage", "details", "reviews", "ratings"] is accessible by services in the same namespace (i.e., "default" namespace) and services in "istio-system" namespace.

-Run the following command to create a namespace-level access control policy.
+Run the following command to create a namespace-level access control policy:

 {{< text bash >}}
 $ istioctl create -f @samples/bookinfo/platform/kube/rbac/namespace-policy.yaml@